 Falls Are the Leading Reason Behind Construction Site Deaths

-The most common types of construction accident injuries that result in fatalities involve falls.
+The most common types of construction site accident fatalities involve falls.
 Falls cause a third of all worker deaths in the construction industry, according to data cited by the National Institute of Occupational Safety and Health (NIOSH).

-While falls are one of the most frequent incidents at work, and they are common in a number of industries, those working in construction and related professions are at a heightened risk for severe injuries and death.
-This is because they often work at elevated heights using scaffolding or ladders.
+While falls are one of the most frequent incidents at work, and they are common in a number of industries, those working in the construction industry and related professions are at a heightened risk for severe injuries and death.
+This is because they often work at elevated height using scaffolding or ladders.

 This law, together with some related statutes, is known as the Scaffold Law.
 The protections provided by these codes allow carpenters, demolition workers, painters, window washers, and many types of subcontractors who regularly use ladders or scaffolding to hold the landowners and general contractors responsible when they suffer injuries.